 –Cyndi Harvell Lee

-More about Cyndi–As mom to 2 young, energetic boys and wife to performer Bronkar Lee, Cyndi is also never ever bored.
+More about Cyndi of Loud Motherhood–As mom to 2 young, energetic boys and wife to performer Bronkar Lee, Cyndi is also never ever bored.
 Before blogging and kids, she wrote original music for TV, movies, and audiences world-wide.
 She also paints and sketches dreamy pictures, hikes outdoors with her family, and every year tries (and fails) to keep an herb garden alive.
 She’s also pretty stubborn.
 So she’ll keep trying.

 Make sure you check out Cyndi’s posts!
 She has some great articles that readers of my blog will truly love!